ankri/react-workshop/tasks/Task-0.md

 # Branches

 Start with the `master` branch.
 The solution is inside the `solution` branch.
 Only have peak if you are stuck.

+# Finishing the application

+After you have completed every task the development of the application sadly is not fished.
+These are steps that still have to be done:

+- Right now only EUR can be used as currency.
+The user should have a preferred currency.
+The user should also be able to select currencies that are selectable for expenses during a trip.
+The user then should be able to enter expenses and choose one of the currencies.
+The application should automatically convert all the amounts to the user's preferred currency.
+- The server should use a real database instead of saving the data onto the file system
+- The user should be able to change the locale
+- It should be possible to remove expenses and trips
+- It should be possible to create, update and delete categories and payment types
+- The server should use GraphQL